Houston Fibroids Logo

 Ovarian Cysts

 Unlike fibroids, which are hard, muscular growths, cysts fill with fluid.
 And they develop on the ovaries, not on or in your uterus.
-Still, it's sometimes tough to tell if you have ovarian cysts or fibroids, because these growths also lead to pelvic pain, in addition to other varying symptoms.
+Still, it's sometimes tough to tell if you have ovarian cysts or fibroids, because these growths are also known causes of pelvic pain, in addition to other varying symptoms.

 Pelvic Inflammatory Disease